triadxyz/poseidons-protocol/README.md

-# 🌊 Poseidon Protocol
+# 🌊 Poseidons Protocol

-Poseidon Protocol is a revolutionary gaming and rewards ecosystem built on Solana blockchain.
+Poseidons Protocol is a revolutionary gaming and rewards ecosystem built on Solana blockchain.
 Players can collect Poseidon NFTs to participate in our rewards program, earning $TRD tokens directly from Triad Markets.

 ### Key Features